ramity-sh/wowraidnotes/Classic Cataclysm/Tier 1/RaidNotes.md

 # Black Wing Decent

 ## Magma
+- Yes GL Glyph
+- Yes Lava Burst
 - Watch for Parasites to kill those when needed.
 - Chain Lightning whenever there is more than one target.
 (Cast Thunderstorm on CD)

 ## Omnotron Defense System
+- Yes CL Glyph
+- Yes Lava Burst Glyph
 - Arcanotron Needs Arcane Annihilator to be interupted
-- Do want Chain Lightning Glyph on this boss.
 - Watch for Poison bombs and adds to kill

 ## Chimaeron
+- Yes Lava Burst Glyph
 - Focus on your rotation and following directions to stack when you are supposed to.
 - Only time you need to worry about health is when you stack up.
 Debuff keeps you alive for most of the kill and at the end there is no healing.

 ## Atramedes
+- Yes Lava Burst Glyph
 - Make sure you are casting even when the boss is in the air.

 ## Maloriak
+- Yes CL Glyph
+- Yes Lava Burst Glyph
 - Spread on Blue Vial, Stack on Red but run out with consuming flames debuff
 - Interupt arcane storm (lightnining)

 ## Nef
 ### Overall
-- Lava Burst Glyph
+- Yes Lava Burst
 - Switch to Tendrils Trinket

 ### Phase 1
 - If I get walk debuff, spam stolen power(vehicle bar) until you are almost at the portal then break free.
 ### Phase 2